Benchmarking the multiconfigurational Hartree method by the exact wavefunction of two harmonically trapped bosons with contact interaction: Analytical solution

 where $H_n$ is the Hermite polynomial of order $n$ and $U(-a, b; x)$ is a confluent hypergeometric function \cite{abramowitz}; we omitted the normalization constants.
 A new quantum number $\nu$ parametrizes the total energy of the system

-where the $g$ dependence of $\nu$ is found by solving \cite{suppl}
+where the $g$ dependence of $\nu$ is found by solving

 Clearly, the wavefunction in Eq.~\eqref{solution} describes the system we consider exactly.
-In the following, we compare ground state energy, single-particle density matrix and the shape of the orbitals, obtained by employing this exact solution with the results from MCTDH calculations, varying the coupling $g$ and the number of orbitals $M$.
+In the following, we compare ground state energy, single-particle density matrix (SPDM) and the shape of the orbitals, obtained by employing this exact solution with the results from MCTDH calculations, varying the coupling $g$ and the number of orbitals $M$.
+We note here that the $N=2$ harmonic trap wavefunction has previously been used to compare to MCTDH results \cite{cosme}, however for only up to intermediate values of {\em negative} $g\sim\ord(-1)$, for maximally $M=10$ orbitals, and without the crucial comparison of {\em nonlocal} first-order correlations we present below, which encapsulate MCTDH self-consistency in particular for strong correlations.